Left-on-Read/leftonread/README.md

 iMessage Wrapped!
 Left on Read is built with Electron, React, SQLite, Typescript.

 Your texting data never leaves your computer.
-We are proudly open-source for this reason and the app works without an Internet connection.
+We are proudly open-source for this reason.
+The app works without an Internet connection.

 ## Features: